Summer Scholars Writing Academy banner image

 Summer Scholars Writing Academy

-Immerse yourself in a supportive and stimulating environment as you enhance your creative and academic writing skills through the free Summer Scholars Writing Academy.
-The program offers current and incoming UC Davis students the opportunity to spend six weeks working on a variety of writing projects, including writing with nature, mapping your Davis experience and crafting zines.
+This in-person program offers current and incoming UC Davis students the opportunity to spend six weeks working on a variety of writing projects.
 Students will engage with new writing situations that invite deeper engagement with audience, purpose and tone.
-Writing Center consultant Chloe Crull and Writing Center Director Erica Cirillo McCarthy lead students through the weekly meetings.
-Download the full schedule for the program.

 Download schedule (PDF)

-Date and session times
+Dates and session times

 Program highlights